 These are truly the BEST gingerbread cookies!
 This recipe makes soft and chewy gingerbread cookies full of festive holiday flavor.
 My simple icing recipe makes it easy to decorate these cookies as snowflakes, Christmas trees, gingerbread men, and more!

-When I was growing up, we always made butter (sprtiz) cookies (so tasty and cute!) and molasses cookies (so chewy and delicious!).
+We always made butter (sprtiz) cookies (so tasty and cute) and molasses cookies (so chewy and delicious).
 Most years we made peanut butter cookies, too.
-So in my mind, these are the classics.
-Oddly enough, I don't remember ever making gingerbread cookies.
+So in my mind, these are the Christmas cookie classics.
+But we never made gingerbread cookies.

 We did always make a homemade gingerbread house, though.
 The house is constructed from rock hard (but technically edible) gingerbread so that it's sturdy enough to last the whole month of December.
 This is probably why I've always assumed that gingerbread cookies are hard and crunchy.
 As a lover of soft, chewy cookies, I've never had much of an interest in gingerbread.